Integrability in $[d+1]$ dimensions: combined local equations and commutativity of the transfer matrices: The transfer matrices' commutation conditions

 \subsection{The stepwise consideration of the transfer matrixes' commutation equations}

-If we do not apply the concrete local commutativity conditions (which suggest the existence of an intertwiner matrix), which are sufficient (but not necessary) conditions ensuring the global commutativity, we can step by step apply the commutativity principle.
-E.g. at $d=1$ one can define incomplete transfer matrices $\tau_n(u)$ on the chain with $n$ lattice sites with monodromy matrices $T_{i;i_1...i_n}$, $n=1,2,3,...,N$, $\tau_N(u)\equiv\tau(u)$.
-It means \bea [\tau_n(u),\tau_n(v)]=0,\quad \tau_n(u)=tr_a[T_{a;i_1...i_n}]=tr_a\prod_{k=1}^n R_{a i_k},\quad n=1,2,...,N. \ena This also preserves the locality principle, as we are starting from the low $n$ cases ($n=1,2,...$).
-And one can found some interesting facts.
-E.g., for the most investigated eight-vertex model it is enough to consider only the equations up to $n=4$, and it will fix all the constraints on the $R$-matrix elements.
-For some particular cases it is enough to analyse only the equations (\ref{ceq-n}) with $n=2,3$.
-And all the solutions to (\ref{ceq-n}) admit existence of the non-homogeneous YBE with corresponding intertwiner matrices, and this also can be checked for the general $15$-vertex model \cite{SHY}.
-We do not specify the form of the local equations (in any dimensions).
-The equations contain the functions depending only on the variables $u$ or $v$.
-Although the $n$-th equations in (\ref{ceq-n}) contain homogeneous equations of the n-th order in respect to the functions with the $u,\;v$-spectral parameters, however the complexity in some sense is compensated by the step by step consideration of the equations, starting from $n=2,3,...$.
-The case of $n=1$ is satisfied automatically.
+If we do not apply the concrete local commutativity conditions (supposing existence of an intertwiner matrix), which are sufficient (but not necessary) conditions, ensuring the global commutativity, we can step by step apply the commutativity principle.
+For example, at $d=1$, on the lattice with $N$ sites, one can define incomplete transfer matrices $\tau_n(u)$ on the sub-chains of $n$ neighbouring sites with sub-monodromy matrices $T_{i;i_1...i_n}$, $n=1,2,3,...,N$, $\tau_N(u)\equiv\tau(u)$.
+It means \bea [\tau_n(u),\tau_n(v)]=0,\quad \tau_n(u)=tr_a[T_{a;i_1...i_n}]=tr_a\prod_{k=1}^n R_{a i_k},\quad n=1,2,...,N. \ena This also preserves the locality principle, as we start from the low $n$ cases ($n=1,2,...$).

-We discuss in this paper the examples when the vector space $V_i$ is two dimensional, $i=0,1$, and fix the initial condition, which exists for the most investigated models and has physical background: $ R_{ij}(0)=P_{ij} $.
-Here $P_{ij}:V_i\otimes V_j\to V_j\otimes V_i$ is the permutation operator, and this means that $\tau(0)$ is expressed by shift operator, which ensures the locality of the spin model corresponding to the given $R$-matrix.
-We would like to recall that always it is possible to perform some symmetry transformations and re-normalization over the $R$-matrices which will let the relation (\ref{ttu}) unchanged.
-E.g. $R(u)\to f(u)R(u)$, $R(u)\to R(a u)$ transformations are permissible with arbitrary constant $a$ and arbitrary function $f(u)$.